FAQs and anwsers

 - PhD (three years full-time)

-What are the entrance requirements for postgraduate study at the Centre for Science Communication?
+What are the entrance requirements for postgraduate study with the Department of Science Communication?

 Applicants are expected to have a B average in appropriate upper level undergraduate papers.